fbpx Skip to content

 • Understood.org also has two different Back-to-School Introduction Letters for elementary and middle school students.
 They are fairly basic, but may be just what you need to communicate important information with your child’s teacher.

 • For younger students, or those starting at a new school, a more robust document may be warranted.
-The Autism Alliance of Michigan has a free download called “The Big Book All About Me.
-You can print it out and fill in a variety of important pieces of information like your contact info, family member details, photos, your dreams for your child, their learning style and so much more!
+The Fairy Printsess has a printable “About Me” page you can fill out to help the teacher learn about a variety of important information like your contact info, family member details, photos, your dreams for your child, their learning style and so much more!

-• You can always just type up a letter detailing the above things for the teacher and email it to them before school starts – if you know who your child’s teacher is.
+• You can always type up a letter detailing the above things for the teacher and email it to them before school starts.
+Reframing Autism also has a printable packet of “About Me” documents you could edit to create a “get to know me” compilation that fits your child’s unique information and needs.

-And don’t forget to make or send copies of whichever version you choose to your child’s aides, the school therapists, principal, “specials” teachers, basically anyone who will be working with your child.
+And don’t forget to make or send copies of whichever version you choose to your child’s aides, the school therapists, principal, “specials” teachers – basically anyone who will be working with your child.

 Using Technology

-If your child uses an AAC to communicate – an Alternative and Augmentative Communication device, ask if your child’s teacher(s) and aides are familiar with using them.
+If your child uses an AAC to communicate – an Alternative and Augmentative Communication device – ask if your child’s teacher(s) and aides are familiar with using them.
 There are several different programs available, so some training may be needed.
-Work with your child’s speech therapist to help ensure those working with your child day in and day out know how to utilize this tool to facilitate communication with your child.
+Work with your child’s speech therapist to help ensure those working with your child know how to utilize this tool to facilitate communication with your child.

 A few more reminders….